- I installed

 $ psql -U postgres -W Password for user postgres: psql: FATAL: Peer authentication failed for user "postgres"

-My PostgreSQL version is
+My PostgreSQL

 $ psql --version